-Local economies are seeing a significant reduction in commerce, sales tax, gas tax and other revenue in light of the global pandemic.
+Local economies are seeing a reduction in commerce, sales tax, gas tax and other revenue.
 Whether you expect or experience reduced revenue in the months ahead, here are 10 ways to prioritize projects within your capital improvement plan (CIP).

 It's important to match the funds you have with realistic expectations, as overreaching can have long-term consequences.
 This means gaining a comprehensive understanding of what you have by completing some less expensive investigations, uncovering what really needs to be done from a priority standpoint, then using the right tools to find out how to get there.